-This exhibition will premiere at the Ruth Funk Center for Textile Arts in May 2019.
+Premieres in May 2019 at the Ruth Funk Center for Textile Arts

 Dr. Susan Beryl Marks developed a strong interest in Art and Design History, earning her PhD in Art History from the University of Sunderland, United Kingdom in 2006.
 Her doctoral thesis explored these divisions by examining contemporary quiltmaking practice which included a comparative study of historical developments in quiltmaking in the United Kingdom and the United States.

 Additionally, she has authored numerous essays on a variety of quilt exhibits and quilt related topics which have been published in exhibition catalogs and magazines.
 Dr. Marks is currently an Associate Fellow of the International Quilt Study Center, where she is curating an online exhibition.